Create and use a template page

 Set up a homepage

-To use any of the template pages as a homepage, first follow the instructions above to create a template page, and then a custom page.
+Follow the instructions above to create a template page, and then a custom page with a dedicated URL such as "https://site_url/home".

 Turn off the home module to work with the template pages.